Shashwat49/Pageloader/README.md

-This repository consists of pageloader designs/animations in HTMKL & CSS.
+This repository consists of pageloader designs/animations in HTML & CSS.
 I have tried to create smooth animations using CSS.
 Author - Shashwat Shivam